-- cessation of business trading, liquidations, insolvency and others;
+- information about the cessation of business trading, liquidations, insolvency, and others;

 - the identity of the company shareholders and directors and the registered headquarters of companies.

 Registration with the Italian Business Register